Shoulder Replacement Specialist

 ORTHOPAEDICS & SPORTS MEDICINE LOCATED IN TOMBALL, KINGWOOD, & THE WOODLANDS, TX

 If you suffer a severe shoulder injury that’s beyond repair, or you have serious arthritis, shoulder replacement could be your best option.
-Michael Blackwell, MD, at the Center for Orthopaedics and Sports Medicine in Tomball and The Woodlands, Texas, is a highly skilled orthopaedic and sports medicine specialist who has considerable expertise in carrying out joint replacement surgery.
+Michael Blackwell, MD, at the Center for Orthopaedics and Sports Medicine in Tomball, Conroe, and The Woodlands, Texas, is a highly skilled orthopaedic and sports medicine specialist who has considerable expertise in carrying out joint replacement surgery.
 For more information, call the Center for Orthopaedics and Sports Medicine today or request an appointment online.

 Shoulder Replacement Q & A